gerhynes/java-notes/README.md

 ## Classes and Objects

+A class is a template or blueprint from which objects are created.

 Objects are structures that contain data in the form of fields and methods.

 Fields store values while methods perform actions.